Skip to main content

 Esmeralda Rico

-Esmeralda Rico (she/they) is a first-generation Latina studying Cell and Molecular Biology at Muir College.
+Esmeralda Rico (she/they) is a first-generation Latina studying Cell and Molecular Biology in her third-year at Muir College.
 She also intends to minor in Bioethics and has had a profound love for science for as long as she can remember.
 This interest in science became significantly more intense when her grandmother was diagnosed with breast cancer and Esmeralda saw the toll that treatment took on her.
 Esmeralda became absolutely engrossed in all things related to genetic diseases as she sought to find a way to help her grandmother.
 Although there was nothing at the time she could do to help on a larger scale, Esmeralda hopes that one day, there will be a way to support others so no one has to suffer from diseases–or watch their loved ones suffer.
 She hopes to work in a lab studying genetic diseases and ways to prevent them or go into genetic counseling.
 However, Esmeralda’s ultimate goal is to inspire her younger siblings by demonstrating that first-generation, low-income children of Mexican immigrants can also break barriers and succeed in STEM.

 • Carina Rocha